Age old question: How to mix modern and traditional decorating styles

 Add at least one older piece

 “Every room needs at least one good antique to lend it a sense of stability,” write Deborah Needleman, author of my favorite design book, The Perfectly Imperfect Home.
 To add signs of humanity, introduce an older object, even if it’s small, into your interior design scheme.
-A small side stool is an easy way to do bring a touch of antique character.
+A small side stool is an easy way to do bring in a bit of antique OR modern — whichever the space calls for.

 Be bold!

 Don’t be afraid to mix and match designs, even if something doesn’t fit into a specific style category.
-If you see an object you love, buy it!
+If you see an unusual object you love (or that your designer recommends), buy it!
 When everything you own has a story or evokes a feeling for you, the commonality will be the expression of your taste and personality.

 A contemporary artisan chair by Kelly Infield looks striking against original molding in a Brooklyn brownstone.
 Design: Kai Avent-deLeon / Photo: Mel Walbridge

-Time & Place Interiors founder Ksenya Malina specializes in creating eclectic spaces that integrate designs from all eras and corners of the world, translating your personality into your curated home with a mix of vintage + modern.
-To discuss your design project with Ksenya, use the link below to schedule a free 20-minute information call:
+Time & Place Interiors founder Ksenya Malina specializes in creating eclectic spaces that integrate designs from all eras and corners of the world.
+To discuss translating your personality into a curated home, use the link below to schedule a free 20-minute information call with Ksenya: